-• Training and periodic refresher programmes for staff involved in the preparation and revision of financial information, as well as assessment of the ICFR (Internal Control System for Financial Information), that covers at least accounting rules, audits, internal control and risk management.

-The Company pays particular attention to continuous training and the development of its professionals for the proper performance of their functions.
+- Training and periodic refresher programmes for staff involved in the preparation and revision of financial information, as well as assessment of the ICFR (Internal Control System for Financial Information), that covers at least accounting rules, audits, internal control and risk management. - Prosegur pays particular attention to continuous training and the development of its professionals for the proper performance of their functions. - The personnel forming the Finance Division (mainly the Tax and Financial Information Department) and the Internal Audit Division, continually attend training sessions to keep abreast of regulatory and legal changes.